 Lab Setup for Microsoft Exam Azure AZ-900

-So, let's go and get Microsoft Azure Fundamentals certified.
-The topics for the Exam AZ-900: Microsoft Azure Fundamentals can be found here: https://docs.microsoft.com/en-us/learn/certifications/exams/az-900 , these topics were last updated by Microsoft 28th October 2022, and that update is the one used in this article
+So, let's go and focus, study hard and get Microsoft Azure Fundamentals certified.
+The topics for the Exam AZ-900: Microsoft Azure Fundamentals can be found here: https://docs.microsoft.com/en-us/learn/certifications/exams/az-900 , these topics were last updated by Microsoft 23rd January 2024, and that update is the one used in this article

 These are the contents of this article: